yutakakinjyo/hello-scala/README.md

 `$ fsc <target file>.scala`

-If you want to stop fsc deamon, should do following command.
+If you want to stop fsc daemon, should do following command.

 `$ fsc -shutdown`